lironzua/jekyll-now/_posts/2018-5-9-ESET-device-blocker-driver-analysis.md

   <img src="/images/camera_filter.png" height="50%" width="50%" />
 </p>

-So this is quite weird for me; A file-system minifilter driver that is also mounted on other devices such as the Webcam?
-I had to dig deeper and understand this.
+So this is quite weird; I've never seen a file-system minifilter driver that is also mounted on other devices such as the webcam, I had to dig deeper and understand this.

 ESET Internet Security has a webcam protection feature:
 <p align="center">